 Procedure for Re-consideration

-- Anyone wishing to challenge the placement of material in the school library forwards to the school principal a completed WPS Request for Reconsideration of School Library Media Materials form available in the school office.
+- Anyone wishing to challenge the placement of material in the school library forwards to the school principal a completed WPS Request for Reconsideration of School Library Media Materials form available upon request to the Director of Libraries.

 - The building principal will notify the superintendent, the Director of Libraries and the library media specialist;